C-Score

 The C-score is based on six key citation indicators, each capturing a different aspect of research impact and author contribution.
 The indicators are:

-1. Total Number of Citations Received (C): Measures the overall impact of all your publications.
+1. Composite Indicator [c-score] (C): Measures the overall impact of all your publications.

 2. Hirsch Index (H): Reflects the number of papers that have been cited a certain number of times (e.g., if your H-index is 20, you have 20 papers each cited at least 20 times).